Haoyimo/MSD_A2_Yimo_Hao/README.md

 ## Overview

-This document outlines the improvements made to address issues identified in the Milk Tea Shop Purchase Program's account creation process.
+This document outlines the improvements made to address issues identified in the Milk Tea Purchase Program's account creation process.

 ## Description